MichaelMoser1970/okro-pr-util/README.md

 - download the CI build log and extract the okro build id.
 - make a beep and signal completion of build.

+For the -u option:

+- push the current feature branch
+- wait for continuous integration build to complete
+- download the CI build log and extract the okro build id.
+- make a beep and signal completion of build.

 For the -w option;

 - wait for CI build of top commit to complete